Hick’s Law: Reducing Choices For Interface Design

 Adjusting Mature Products

 Products are seeing poor reviews.
-Users leave negative review comments if your product's design solution is too complex for them to understand.
-Consumer spending is being affected, and the product struggles to retain users, along with their spending.
+Users leave negative review comments if your product’s design solution is too complex for them to understand.
+Consumer spending is being affected, and the product struggles to retain users and their spending.

 Product managers are looking to get back existing customers.
 We call this a dormant stage.
 They are looking for ways to increase retention and improve the customer experience.